 Do your homework and ensure you are on top of issues such as getting plans drawn up, permits are in place, and you have a realistic budget to adhere to.
 It also pays to think ahead to any potential problems that may pop up along the way, such as inclement weather or delays with deliveries.

 Don’t feel that you have to do it all yourself either; “Remember, if you don’t know – ask.
-Hire professionals to help you avoid stress and unneeded cost,” Mickey advises.
+Hire professionals to help avoid stress and unneeded cost,” Debra advises.

 WHAT TYPES OF CHANGES SHOULD YOU MAKE TO A HOUSE?